JorjBauer/acurite_decoder/README.md

 # acurite_decoder
-Arduino code using an RFM12B to demodulate and parse Acurite temperature sensor data.
+Arduino code using an RFM69 to demodulate and parse Acurite temperature sensor data.

+An old tag (final-rfm12) has code for doing the same with an RFM12B.

 Take a look over here for details: